Schiller Monument (Berlin)

 What’s the best time to visit?

-The best times to visit are early in the morning or late in the afternoon, when the light is most flattering, and crowds are smaller.
+The best times to visit are early morning or late afternoon when the light creates beautiful visual effects on the monument.

 Is it wheelchair accessible?